 The Brands That Give Back

 Patagonia has always led the charge when it comes to shopping less, but shopping smarter.
 An outdoors and lifestyle brand that acknowledges that its principled customers have values that matter more to them than nabbing a great deal.
 In 2016, Patagonia began to change how they did Black Friday.
-This was the first year they pledged to donate all of their Black Friday sales to grassroots environmental groups.
+In 2020 they pledged to donate all of their Black Friday sales to grassroots environmental groups.
 The result?
 They had forecasted $2 million in sales – but in fact took in $10 million.
 It worked.
 The campaign has become bigger and better each year since.
 Last year from Black Friday until December 31st Patagonia Action Works matched every donation its customers made to environment activism.
 Donating over $20,000,000 by the halfway point.
 This year, as well as continuing this effort, Patagonia closed all of its US shops to allow its employees a paid day off to vote in the Presidential election.

 British beauty brand Pai Skincare has ramped up its charity mechanic for Black Friday 2020 too.
 In previous years it has donated £1/€1/$1 from every product sold to UK-based charities such as Girl vs Cancer.
 Now, in order to represent its skincare fans more fully, it has committed to long-term charity partnerships here in the UK (Black Minds Matter UK) and in the US (The Loveland Foundation), both of which will put this year’s donations towards funding therapy for Black women, girls and families.